Microstock Agencies – An Overview for Beginners

 Boring content

 Make sure you think about what good stock photography is.
 Uninteresting content is things like images of pigeons, pets, trees, house utensils, fancy arty images in black and white, statues, public buildings, animals from a zoo, sunsets, waterlines, things around the house, computers, etc. The inspectors have seen it all.
+Do them a favour and present something great.

 A note on quality